 7.2 Specific information relevant to class actions and costs is available in the Class Actions Practice Note (GPN-CA).

-7.3 Guides to assist Cost Applicants seeking costs at the conclusion of a hearing before a registrar in relation to corporations and bankruptcy proceedings is available on the Court's website.
+7.3 A guide to assist Cost Applicants seeking costs at the conclusion of a hearing before a registrar in relation to corporations and bankruptcy proceedings is available on the Court's website.

 7.4 General information to assist parties in relation to costs is available as follows:

 (a) for the lump-sum costs process: the Guide for Preparing a Costs Summary in Annexure A;